FacundoBayle/CSSkit/README.md

 Once the project is up, you can do tests and modify components.
 Inside the **src/** folder you will find all the scss files and a **test.html** file to be able to play with each component.

+## Release Structure
+Add the install.sh file to your repository and run it:

+    $ ./install.sh <version>

+If version is not definde then last version will be downloaded.

+Once the execution is finished, a **CSSkit** folder will appear with the corresponding content.

+CSSkit folder structure:

+   - /resources/
+        - /sprites/
+        - /icons/
+   - css-kit.min.css (components styles)

 ## Changelog
 All notable changes to this project will be documented in this [file.](https://github.com/FacundoBayle/CSSkit/blob/master/CHANGELOG.md)